elston/KubGu-TestJob/readme.md

-Test Job for robtics laboratory of KubGu
+Computer vision test job for robotics laboratory of KubGu
 ========================================

 Technology